 - Clarity of purpose and meaning of teaching in the Iyengar tradition

-The program includes 9 three-day sessions, each covering a range of topics in an inclusive community of practitioners:
+The program includes 6 three-day modules, each covering a range of topics in an inclusive community of engaged practitioners.
+Topics include:

 The program emphasizes practice, experiential learning, and intensive study as the means to evolve practical knowledge of the subject of yoga.
 During off-months, students will be assigned personal and collaborative projects to deepen and broaden their learning.

-- Complete and submit a 2019 Art of Teaching Application on printed format (PDF), or Online (Google-Form) with a $35 non-refundable, application fee.
+- Submit the 2020 Art of Teaching Application with a $35 non-refundable application fee.

 The Art of Teaching program is an IYNAUS (Iyengar Yoga National Association of the United States) approved teacher education program.
 Students completing the Art of Teaching program are not awarded a certificate or degree, nor are they able to identify themselves as Iyengar Yoga teachers.
-IYNAUS is the organization that carries out all aspects of Iyengar Yoga teacher certification in the U.S. Detailed information about certification can be found at www.IYNAUS.org/teach.
+IYNAUS is the organization that carries out all aspects of Iyengar Yoga teacher certification in the U.S.; students interested in pursuing certification can find detailed information at www.IYNAUS.org/prerequisites.